sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 }
 ```

 In principle, this example demonstrates how easily you can implement WebTransport with the right libraries.
 The API is clean and familiar, showing its potential as a foundation for a gRPC transport layer.
-However, as is common with evolving standards, the principle and the practice can sometimes diverge.

 ## The Results: A Roadblock

 Here's where our experiment hit the wall.
 I couldn't get the Go example to work with modern browsers.

-It appears the `quic-go/webtransport-go` implementation is based on an older draft of the WebTransport spec, which browsers no longer support.
+It appears the `quic-go/webtransport-go` implementation is based on an older draft of the WebTransport spec, which browsers apparently no longer support.
 This is a direct consequence of the project being unfunded: without active maintenance, it's fallen out of sync with the evolving standard, rendering it functionally broken for our experiment.

 I've tried other solutions, like the Rust implementation [wtransport](https://github.com/BiagioFesta/wtransport), and it works just fine, confirming the issue is with the Go library, not the concept.